Jerry Voorhis: Later life

 After leaving office, Voorhis remained in his Alexandria, Virginia, house, completing his book, Confessions of a Congressman.
 In early 1947, he was offered the job of executive director of the Cooperative League of the USA.
 The Voorhis family relocated to Winnetka, Illinois, near the League's Chicago headquarters.
 The League, which included both consumer and producer cooperatives, had fallen on hard times in the postwar period.
 Under his leadership, the League's financial position gradually improved and some major cooperatives that had remained aloof from the League were persuaded to join.
 The League expanded its purview, founding the Group Health Association of America and the National Association of Housing Cooperatives.

-Voorhis was urged to run again for Congress against Nixon in 1948 by Stephen Zetterberg, who, when Voorhis declined (in part due to health reasons), himself ran in the Democratic primary.
+Voorhis was urged to run again for Congress against Nixon in 1948 by Stephen Zetterberg, who, when Voorhis declined (in part for health reasons), himself ran in the Democratic primary.
 Nixon, facing no opposition in the Republican primary, entered and won the Democratic poll, eliminating Zetterberg from the race and ensuring his re-election.

 In 1954, the former congressman led the U.S. delegation to the International Cooperative Alliance congress in Paris, successfully opposing Soviet plans to give greater representation to Eastern European countries, which was seen as a means of eventual communist control of the organization.
 Voorhis occasionally testified before Congressional committees, usually in opposition to bills which would tax cooperatives.
 He shut down the League's moribund New York office and opened an office in Los Angeles.
 Voorhis encouraged the forming of cooperatives in Latin America and in 1963, the first hemisphere-wide conference of cooperatives took place in Montevideo, Uruguay.
 Stanley Dreyer, Voorhis's eventual successor as executive director, was put in charge of these international operations.
 In January 1967, Voorhis retired from the League.

 Five days after Nixon's defeat in the 1962 California gubernatorial election, Voorhis appeared on TV as a Nixon detractor, with Murray Chotiner and Republican Michigan Congressman Gerald Ford defending the former vice-president on Howard K. Smith's ABC News and Comment program, "The Political Obituary of Richard M. Nixon".
 Voorhis complained about the way Nixon had conducted himself in the 1946 race. but was overshadowed by fellow detractor and Nixon nemesis Alger Hiss.
 Hiss's participation led to such an uproar that sponsors pulled back from underwriting the program, and News and Comment left the air in the spring of 1963.